nickdnk/gatewayapi-php/readme.md

 To include this in your project, install it using Composer.

-This library requires PHP >= 7.1 and works on 8.0.
+This library requires PHP >= 7.1 and works on 8.0 and 8.1.

 `composer require nickdnk/gatewayapi-php`